CHS GIRLS' SOCCER

 ABILITY

 *Note that the coaches are the ones that ultimately make the decision and have to live with the results.
 Outside opinion is seldom objective or based on sufficient information and will not influence decisions.
 Coaches will only talk to parents about their own athlete when it comes to team selection.
+Playing time is only discussed with the player.

 EARNING A SCHOOL LETTER